Enjoying "The Knight's Tale", by Geoffrey Chaucer

 The Story

 Theseus, king of Athens, marries Hippolyta, an Amazon lady he has defeated in battle.
 The king of neighboring Thebes (Creon) is a tyrant who impiously forbade the burial of enemy dead.
 Theseus marches on Thebes and defeats the tyrant.
 After the battle, he condemns two prisoners of war, Arcite (arr-KEE-tay) and Palamon to life in prison for no evident reason.
+I think perhaps this is for the sake of the plot.

-In prison, Arcite and Palamon both fall in love with Emily, Hippolyta's sister.
-Arcite is eventually released and returns in disguise to court Emily.
-Palamon eventually escapes.
-The two men meet by accident in the woods and are fighting viciously when Theseus finds them.
-He decides to let them fight for Emily's hand.
+The two men meet by accident in the woods.
+They are fighting viciously when Theseus finds them.
+He decides to let them fight it out for Emily's hand in a public spectacle.

-To prepare for the fight, Theseus builds an amphitheater with shrines to Mars (god of war), Venus (goddess of love), and Diana (goddess of hunting, the moon, and celibacy).
-Arcite prays to Mars to win the battle.
-Palamon prays to Venus to marry Emily.
-(Interestingly, Emily prays to stay celibate.)
-The god Saturn comes up with a plan by which both Mars and Venus can grant the prayers of their supplicants.
+To prepare for the fight, Theseus builds an amphitheater with shrines to Mars (god of war), Venus (goddess of romantic love), and Diana (goddess of hunting, the moon, and the single life).
+Arcite prays to Mars, asking to win the battle.
+Palamon prays to Venus, asking to marry Emily.
+Each man is given a premonition that his wish will be granted.
+Emily prays to Diana, asking not to be forced to marry either man.

-Arcite wins the battle, but his horse then throws him and his chest is crushed.
-Dying, he wishes Palamon to wed Emily.
 Theseus says that in a world of blind luck ("Fortune") and much sadness, we should try to find happiness and to love each other when we can.
-Palamon and Emily are married and live out their days in complete happiness.
+Palamon and Emily are married and live out their days in complete married happiness.

 The Issues